Solutions

 How does Entogo deliver in 12 weeks against a multi-year market?

-The multi-year figure is the merchant queue, not the time it takes to build a transformer.
-Entogo is not standing in that queue.
-It manufactures in its own source factory with a complete, vertically integrated supply chain and keeps standard IEC/CE designs in series production — so an order enters Entogo’s own build schedule rather than the merchant allocation queue.
+The multi-year figure is the merchant queue, not the time it takes to build a transformer — and Entogo does not stand in that queue.
+An order goes straight onto the build schedule of Entogo’s own source factory, backed by a complete, vertically integrated supply chain, with standard IEC/CE designs already in series production rather than waiting on a merchant allocation.
 European-standard catalogue transformers ship in an average of 12 weeks, and delivery is guaranteed within 36 weeks even when a product requires new UL or other North-American certification before it can be energised.

 For a utility, that lead time changes the planning posture entirely: it makes proactive replacement of aging units possible — swapping a transformer before it fails rather than scrambling for emergency stock after a failure takes customers offline.